-When you think of an ideal pet for a family living in an apartment, you think of a small dog, one that does not shed.
+When you think of an ideal pet for a family living in an apartment, you think of a tiny dog, one that does not shed.
 And then you have what many people call these days teacup dog breeds.

-These dogs have been around for hundreds of years.
+These micro dogs have been around for hundreds of years.
 But they have just recently become popular, mostly thanks to celebrities.
 And isn’t everything these days result of celebrities and their lifestyle?

 There are many teacup breeds, but the hype started with the Pomeranian, thanks to Paris Hilton.
 She basically carried her dog in a small purse.
 And then we had Boo, famously known as the “most beautiful dog in the world”.